optimagic-dev/optimagic/docs/source/explanation/implementation_of_constraints.md

 explain what both approaches are, why we chose the reparametrization approach over penalties, and which reparametrizations we are using for each type of constraint.

-In this text, we focus on constraints that can be solved by estimagic via bijective and differentiable transformations.
+In this text, we focus on constraints that can be solved by optimagic via bijective and differentiable transformations.
 General nonlinear constraints do not fall into this category.
-If you want to use nonlinear constraints, you can still do so, but estimagic will simply pass the constraints to your chosen optimizer.
+If you want to use nonlinear constraints, you can still do so, but optimagic will simply pass the constraints to your chosen optimizer.
 See {ref}`constraints` for more details.